 The Reserve Bank of India conducts examinations for recruitment to various posts in the RBI.
 The RBI was established in 1935 and nationalised in 1949.
 It is the apex bank in the country responsible for maintaining the Consolidated Fund of India and formulating banking policies.
 A job in the apex bank is considered highly prestigious and hence the competition is really high.
-In this article, we have provided some information about the different RBI exams to be conducted in 2019.
+In this article, we have provided some information about the different RBI exams scheduled to be conducted in 2020.

 RBI Grade B Exam